asherikov/ccws/README.md

-Generally, it is necessary to install packages to the filesystem root during compilation in order to get all paths right in `catkin` `cmake` files and properly install system files. `ccws` avoids this using `proot` similarly to cross-compilation profiles.
+Generally, it is necessary to install packages to the filesystem root during compilation in order to get all paths right in `catkin` `cmake` files and properly install system files. `CCWS` avoids this using `proot` similarly to cross-compilation profiles.